A New Major Medical Dictionary

 We usually don’t realize it’s the wrong way until we’re elbows deep in the muck…by which time it’s too late, we’re galloping off in the wrong direction, hired the wrong people, bought the wrong supplies, leased the wrong space in the wrong place, committed to an ill-conceived plan, overspent the budget and torpedoed any chance of success.

 I write medical dictionaries.

 Don’t laugh…like telephone books, somebody has to write them.
 The person who single-handedly shoulders such a daunting task is either insane…naive…or both.

 William Chester Minor, an American surgeon and major contributor to the Oxford English Dictionary was by all accounts, barking mad…I’d like to think I was merely naive when I embarked on this journey

-I began compiling material for this New Major Medical Dictionary in 1984.
-The word Modern figured so prominently in the title of the then nascent work, that I started with a blank sheet of paper.
+I began compiling material for this project in 1984.
+The word Modern figured so prominently in the title of the then nascent work (The Dictionary of Modern Medicine), that I started with a blank sheet of paper.

 I deliberately ignored material that one would expect to find in the standard medical dictionaries–each had decades of experience, consultants aplenty in every field of expertise and a support team of secretaries and sundry Hey You’s.